lindazeng979/SIM-RAG/README.md

 ## Customizing Experiments

 To run offline, modify the `.sh` file to run each command with nohup.
 If you have downloaded checkpoints for an already trained Critic, modify the `.sh` to only run the last line (inference) while passing the path to the Critic into `--dm_path`.
+Make sure the tokenizer is in the same directory.

 ## Citation
 If you plan to use the code, please cite our paper: TBD.